manganas/mlops_project_2023/reports/README.md

 --- We used the Google service Cloud Run Cloud to deploy a containerized fastapi based application.
 To test that the app works, the following steps were followed: 1.
 Local deployment using uvicorn.
 2. Local deployment using docker.
 3. Tagging and pushing the docker image to gc.
 Create a new service with the correct amount of RAM and the port specified in the dockerfile of the app.
 Assuming the user is in a directory with the images to use, run  ```curl -X POST 'https://classifier-app-f-jfaciuiyva-ew.a.run.app/predict' \
 -F 'data=@2.jpg' ```
-The response is a json file with status code, the predicted class and the probability of the prediction.
+The response is a json file with status code, the predicted class and the probability of the prediction.---
----